ArcanaFramework/arcana/docs/source/data_model.rst

 Newly created and modified data items are placed into the store with :meth:`.DataType.put`.

-:class:`.FileGroup` is typically subclassed to specify the datatype of the files/directories in the group.
+:class:`.FileSet` is typically subclassed to specify the datatype of the files/directories in the group.
 For example, there are a number common file formats implemented in :mod:`arcana.dirtree.data`, including